Tormented Souls 2 Review – A Revival of Survival Horror with Grit, Brains & Shadows

 What Worked Before

-The original Tormented Souls earned cult acclaim for reviving tank controls, fixed cameras, and limited resources, channeling Resident Evil 1–3 and Silent Hill 2.
-Fans praised its commitment to tension over jump scares.
+The first Tormented Souls gained cult love for resurrecting tank controls, fixed cameras and limited supplies a la Resident Evil 1–3, Silent Hill 2.
+Fans lauded its favoring of tension over jump scares.

 “The lighting is phenomenal, and the gameplay is a perfect 1:1 of classic survival horror,” one Redditor wrote — and they weren’t wrong.